Alex-42-AI/Graphs/README.md

 There are also 3 external functions:
 1) cartesian_product, that takes an unlimited number of lists and returns their cartesian product;
 2) print_zig_zag, which prints out the nodes of a binary tree on each level, reversing the order, compared to the previous level;
-3) binary_heap, which makes a binary head of a given list.
+3) binary_heap, which makes a binary search tree from a given sorted list.